blofroth/s2i-rust-musl/README.md

     * `sh build.sh SOURCE BINARY_NAME`

-## Where to go from here
+## Ideas going forward

+ * Make cargo options more configurable
+ * See if the incremental workflow can be improved
+ * See if there are any best practices for the runtime image that we should adapt to
-My plan is to soon provide an example project with some microservices based on Rocket.rs and deployable in OpenShift.
+ * Provide an example project with some microservices based on Rocket.rs and deployable in OpenShift.
 Stay tuned... :)

 ## Gotchas for Rust + S2I